Skip to main content

 When do you need to convert between Kilocalories per Kilogram-Celsius and Joules per Kilogram-Kelvin?

-The SI unit of specific heat capacity — the energy needed to raise the temperature of 1 kg of material by 1 K. Kilocalorie per Kilogram-Celsius and Joule per Kilogram-Kelvin are both specific heat units, so conversion comes up whenever one source of information uses one unit and another uses the other — a classic cross-reference challenge in engineering, trade, travel, and everyday life.
+The SI unit of specific heat capacity (ISO 80000-5 §5-15) — the energy required to raise the temperature of one kilogram of material by exactly one kelvin (= one degree Celsius, since the K and °C have identical interval...
+Kilocalorie per Kilogram-Celsius and Joule per Kilogram-Kelvin are both specific heat units, so conversion comes up whenever one source of information uses one unit and another uses the other — a classic cross-reference challenge in engineering, trade, travel, and everyday life.

 More Specific Heat Capacity Conversions